The thesis defense usually takes place between 3-5 years after the enrollment in the doctoral program.

 Thesis defense at the UNIGE

-For your public defense (soutenance de thèse), download the form below, have it filled out by the jury and send it to the secretariat of your faculty.
+For the public defense (soutenance de thèse) of FPSE students: have the form filled and signed by the jury and send it to the secretariat of your faculty.
 Again, only original signatures are accepted, no scans or copies!

-Please find here still some links to Unige websites regarding thesis defense procedures in general, e.g.
+Please find here some more links to Unige websites regarding thesis defense procedures in general, e.g.

 Writing a thesis with articles

 You can replace the methods and results section of your thesis with articles only if you have at least one article published or accepted for publication in a peer-reviewed journal.
 Your contribution must be significant for an article to be considered as part of your thesis.
-Reviews can’t be used to replace any part of your thesis.
+Reviews cannot be used to replace any part of your thesis.
+Each thesis project is different.
+Sometimes, a chain of experiments leads to a publication in a high-impact journal; sometimes a discovery is dispersed across several publications ....